2026 Tennessee gubernatorial election

-The 2026 Tennessee gubernatorial election is scheduled to take place on November 3, 2026, to elect the next governor of Tennessee, alongside other state and local elections.
-Incumbent Republican Governor Bill Lee is prohibited by the Constitution of Tennessee from seeking a third consecutive term.
-His second term expires on January 16, 2027.
+The 2026 Tennessee gubernatorial election is scheduled to take place on November 3, 2026, to elect the governor of Tennessee.
+Primary elections took place on August 6, 2026.
+Republican incumbent Bill Lee is term-limited and cannot seek a third consecutive term.

-Democrats have not won a statewide election in Tennessee since Phil Bredesen was re-elected Governor in 2006.
+Democrats have not won a statewide election in Tennessee since Phil Bredesen was re-elected governor in 2006.
+Either major party nominee would be the first female governor of Tennessee.